deocarvalho/SoloRealms/README.md

-# Solo Realms
+# SoloRealms

-An interactive web application that brings solo D&D-style adventure books to life, making them as easy and immersive to play as a video game.
+A modern web application for interactive adventure books.

 ## 🎮 Features